murali-krishna-132/Study-on-Personal-Finance-Habits/README.md

 # 📊 Personal Finance Habits Analysis

-A comprehensive statistical analysis project that explores **personal finance habits**, including **spending patterns, saving behavior, investment decisions, and financial confidence** using survey data collected through Google Forms.
+A comprehensive statistical analysis project that explores **personal finance habits**, including **spending behavior, saving habits, investment decisions, impulse purchases, and financial confidence** using survey data collected through Google Forms.

 This project was developed as part of the **Elements of Statistics Lab (BCA Sem-III)** at **Somaiya School of Basic and Applied Sciences, Somaiya Vidyavihar University**.

 ---

-## 📌 Project Overview
+# 📌 Project Overview

-Financial literacy plays a crucial role in achieving long-term financial stability.
-This project aims to understand how individuals manage their finances by analyzing their:
+The project analyzes the financial habits of individuals by studying:

-- 💰 Spending Habits
+- 💰 Spending Patterns
-- 💵 Saving Behavior
+- 💵 Saving Habits
-- 📈 Investment Practices
+- 📈 Investment Behavior
-- 🛍️ Impulse Purchase Behavior
+- 🛍️ Impulse Purchases
-- 💹 Investment Decision Factors
+- 🎯 Saving Motivation
 - 📊 Financial Confidence

-The analysis is performed using **R Programming** with statistical methods and data visualization techniques.
+Statistical techniques and data visualization are used to discover trends and relationships among different demographic groups.

 ---

 # 🎯 Objectives

-- Analyze respondents' spending habits.
+- Analyze spending habits.
-- Study saving patterns across different income groups.
+- Study saving behavior.
-- Examine investment behavior.
+- Understand investment decisions.
-- Measure financial confidence using a Likert scale.
+- Measure financial confidence.
-- Identify relationships between income, saving, and investment.
+- Examine the relationship between income and savings.
-- Present meaningful insights using statistical analysis and visualizations.
+- Visualize financial behavior using statistical charts.

 ---